metapolator/metapolator/design-spaces.md

 ![](http://mmiworks.net/metapolator/control3nocross.png)

 ##### metapolation math
-The math consists of two components; each sequence slider produces a pair mix, and these are mixed together using normal sliders which are completely analogous to normal master sliders. **note** the [100.00% rule](#100rule).
+The math consists of two components; each sequence slider produces a pair mix, and these are mixed together using sliders which are completely analogous to normal master sliders, just with a fixed configuration. **note** the [100.00% rule](#100rule).

 ### adjustment masters
 An adjustment master has to be placed like an instance in the design space, on all controls/dimensions, to control both _where_ it works and what its underlying master mix is (aka 99% of its appearance—on top of which its adjustments are applied.